 Each client, team member, project, geography, or audience (I could go on) has different needs, and flexibility means being able to not just effectively bend to those needs without breaking, but doing it because that is what’s needed to build long-term success.

 “The measure of intelligence is the ability to change.”Albert Einstein

 From client relationships to internal processes to how we lead our teams, agencies can’t be rigid, inflexible entities.
 We need to show clients we are an extension of their team and must adopt a flexible and agile mindset and practice.

 Our strongest asset is our client relationships.
 We rely on these relationships to build value, growth and a sustainable business.

 What makes a team feel truly valued?
-It’s in our ability to listen, empower them, lead with authenticity, kindness and respect (good people can smell BS a mile off).
-With this there needs to be a willingness to – you guessed it – be flexible.
-Be open to new ideas, adapting the leadership style to match individual needs and communications styles, celebrating success (no matter how small the win) and specifically, breaking down barriers to excellent work.
+It’s in our ability to listen, empower them and lead with authenticity, kindness and respect (good people can smell BS a mile off).
+With this, there needs to be a willingness to – you guessed it – be flexible.
+Be open to new ideas, adapt the leadership style to match individual needs and communications styles, celebrate success (no matter how small the win) and specifically, break down barriers to excellent work.
 Yes, flexibility can look like being able to work from anywhere, but it means so much more.

 “Given that flexibility affords people autonomy, freedom, and balance, people perform better.
 It translates into higher productivity levels, loyalty, and engaged employees.
 How could success not be a result of this?”Flexjobs.com